 So you want to make sure that you have the right hardware and software to accept all types of credit card payments — whether that’s magstripe, chip, or contactless cards, or Visa, Mastercard, Discover, or American Express.

-Second, look forward (so you don’t get left behind).
+2. Look forward (so you don’t get left behind).

 While most people use cash, credit, or debit, more and more people are starting to use mobile payments.
 Our study found that 26 percent of consumers have used mobile payments, but that number increases with younger generations (xennials, millennials, and Gen Zers).

 Mobile payments are the fastest, most convenient, and most secure way to pay.
 And a previous study we did on payment methods found that the people who do use them, love them.
 (People even search out stores that take them — which is a whole other way to attract new customers.)